-Our Midrange/Hybrid Hunter deck list guide for the Kobolds and Catacombs expansion will teach you how to play this midrange Hunter list.
-This Midrange Hunter guide includes Mulligans, Gameplay Strategy, Card Substitutions, and Combos/Synergies!
+Our Midrange/Hybrid Hunter deck list guide for the Kobolds and Catacombs expansion features the best deck list for the archetype.
+This guide includes Mulligans, Gameplay Strategy, Card Substitutions, and Combos/Synergies!

 Midrange Hunter Card Choices